ipfs/community/js-project-guidelines.md

 Guidelines for JavaScript project
 =================================

-> This document contains the guidelines that shall be followed for JavaScript projects under the IPFS org.
-These guidelines result from battle earned experience in building JavaScript applications and modules that are reusable, work in the browser and that offer a good UX for developers and consumers.

-## Motivation

-The IPFS community has faced several challenges through the process of creating a JavaScript implementation of IPFS and satellite modules that contribute to the IPFS ecosystem on JavaScript land.
-These hurdles were overcome through a process of continuous experimentation, iteration and constant feedback, so that the JavaScript codebase developed could run in the latest versions of Node.js and modern Browsers, without locking it to a subset of the JavaScript language.
-In fact, one of the main concerns of setting these guidelines is that the path for experimentation is open, being that es6, es7, typescript, etc.
+> This documents presents a collection of notes, tools and other details that we found useful during the process of writing the IPFS JavaScript codebase. **We do not want to enforce any rule, you can see them as rules of thumb of useful directions when building your JavaScript modules**, as these guidelines were built through battle earned experience when getting the IPFS modules to work accross the JavaScript ecosystem, that is, the browser and Node.js, without breaking a specific subset of the ecosystem, for e.g. WebPack or browserify users.

 ## Goals

-In each JavaScript project/module, our goal is to ensure:
+For the majority of our JavaScript projects, our goals are:

-- Browser compatibility, possible exceptions are:
+- Browser compatibility with the possible exceptions being:
   - access to the file system.
   - native bindings.
   - network transports(uTP, udt, curveCP, etc) that are not available in the browser.
-- Must not break CommonJS `require`.
+- Not break CommonJS `require`.
 This means that if someone requires a JavaScript module from the IPFS ecosystem, they should be able to require it and use browserify, webpack or other bundler, without having to worry on adding special shims for what is internal to the module itself.
-- Make the UX to contribute and develop great, including a good guide, saving a considerable amount of time that can be use for productivity.
+- Make the UX to contribute and develop great.

 ## The guidelines

-We've researched and experimented with the options available in the JavaScript ecosystem.
-This document describes the collection of the design and implementation decisions that have been made, when it comes to:
+In any guidelines document, it is important to enphazise that these are mostly our rules of thumb from what we've built so far.
+Every single item that is presented here comes from a lot of experimentation, however that doesn't mean that there isn't a better way, this is simply what we found to work best for us.
+In this document you will find notes about:

 - project stucture.
 - code style.